Purveyor of Dreams

 For many years we have offered a high number of tours.
 Now we have decided to specialise in certain areas - notably the South Atlantic Islands with southern Africa and the Polar Regions - the Arctic and Antarctica.
 But there are so many wonderful places which we still want to offer now and again and these are found in our 'Featured Favourites' section.
 More about Island Holidays…

 It's never too early to start planning for what is undoubtedly the trip of a lifetime.
 Antarctica is a place of incredible icescapes and rich wildlife.
 If you're a penguin enthusiast this is the place to go!
 The regular programme takes in the Falklands, South Georgia, Weddell Sea and the Antarctic Peninsula.
+We also offer a fantastic Antarctic Odyssey which starts in at the southern tip of South America and ends in New Zealand taking in such iconic places as the Antarctic Peninsula, the Ross Sea and the World Heritage Site of Macquarie Island.

 The Island of Secrets